GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/deviatedPoroElasticWellbore/Example2.rst

    :figclass: align-center

-A good agreement between the GEOSX results and the corresponding analytical solutions is shown in the figure below:
+A good agreement between the GEOSX results and the corresponding analytical solutions `(Abousleiman and Cui, 1998) <https://www.sciencedirect.com/science/article/pii/S0020768398001012>`__ is shown in the figure below:

 .. plot::